New to SAGE in 2019.

 Please direct any queries to Petra.Brandt@giga-hamburg.de.

-The Journal of Current Chinese Affairs is a peer reviewed academic journal published by the GIGA Institute of Asian Studies, Hamburg.
+The Journal of Current Chinese Affairs is a peer reviewed academic journal published by the GIGA Institute for Asian Studies, Hamburg.
 The journal focuses on current developments in Greater China.
 Three times a year it is simultaneously published online as an Open Access journal, and as a printed version.
-The editors are Professor Kerry Brown, Lau China Institute, King’s College London, and Dr Georg Strüver, GIGA Institute of Asian Studies, Hamburg.
+The editors are Professor Kerry Brown, Lau China Institute, King’s College London, and Dr. Sinan Chu, GIGA Institute for Asian Studies, Hamburg.

 The Journal of Current Chinese Affairs reaches a broad international readership in academia, administration and business circles.
 It is devoted to the transfer of scholarly insights to a wide audience and publishes high-quality, original research on current issues in China in a format and style that is accessible across disciplines and to professionals with an interest in the region.